Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

-Diving in Kisite marine park is normaly booked together with the wasini day trip, especially for someone looking for 1-2 dives.
-It make sense to book it as an add on to the wasini day tour.
+Diving in Kisite marine park is normally booked together with the Wasini day trip, especially for someone looking for 1-2 dives for an extra fee.
+It make sense to book it as an add on to the Wasini day tour.

 What makes diving in Kisite marine park so spectacular is the variety of dive sites, fish and corals.
 That’s why both beginners and advanced divers will find something here they can enjoy.
 With almost year-round diving conditions, any time is a great time to put Shimoni on your diving map.

-The gentle sloping wall of the reef at Kisite extends from 2 to 32 meters below the surface and almost every nook and cranny is filled with marine life living within the hard corals and constantly darting about are schools of vibrant fish, such as spadefish, blue-lined snapper, fusiliers, surgeonfish and many others.
+The gentle sloping wall of the reef at Kisite extends from 2 to 32 meters below the surface and almost every nook and cranny is filled with marine life living within the hard corals.
+Schools of vibrant fish, such as spadefish, blue-lined snapper, fusiliers, surgeonfish and many others are constantly darting about.

 Dolphin encounters frequently happen as there are several pods of these curious aquatic mammals in the park.
-Choose from seven dive sites with minimal current ranging in depth from six feet to more than one hundred feet (two to thirty-two meters).
+Choose from seven dive sites with minimal current ranging in depth from six feet to more than one hundred feet (2 – 32 meters).

-Almost all the reefs in the area are dive able throughout the year and afford excellent diving during the warm sunny days that are common even during the rainy season.
-The reasons for this fortunate phenomenon are that there are, unlike along most of the Kenya coastline, no fringing reefs to cross, and there is always a leeward (or land) side to the islands where the water should be calm & clear.
+Almost all the reefs in the area are dive-able throughout the year and afford excellent diving during the warm sunny days that are common even during the rainy season.
+The reasons for this fortunate phenomenon are that there are, unlike along most of the Kenya coastline, no fringing reefs to cross, and there is always a leeward (or land) side to the islands where the water should be calm and clear.

 A typical day trip to kisite marine park will begin at 7.00am, the drive is 1hr 30minutes to the Shimoni jetty.
 Our dive crew will pick you up from the Shimoni jetty and transfer you to kisite marine park which is about 1hr by boat.
 You will dive in the marine park, all marine park fees are covered.